 It is also important to monitor and raise awareness of compliance with the Declaration in countries where Swiss international cooperation is implemented by SECO, such as South Africa, Colombia and Indonesia.
-The fear is that in such countries Swiss international cooperation will favour a market-based approach and sideline peasants' interests and concerns such as their traditional relationship with the
+The fear is that in such countries Swiss international cooperation will favour a market-based approach and sideline peasants' interests and concerns such as their traditional relationship with the land and other resources.

-3 Swiss Confederation, Dispatch on International Cooperation Strategy 2021-2024 (IC Strategy 2021-2024), 19 February 2020.
+Swiss Confederation, Dispatch on International Cooperation Strategy 2021-2024 (IC Strategy 2021-2024), 19 February 2020.